ThomasFoydel/mern-heroku-template/README.md

-This is being set up by setupProxy.js in development, and automatically handled by Heroku in deployment So you will want to leave setupProxy.js exactly as it is now inside /client/src
+This is being set up by setupProxy.js in development, and automatically handled by Heroku in deployment So you will want to leave setupProxy.js exactly as it is now inside /client/src If you want to read more about what's going on here check out <a src="https://create-react-app.dev/docs/proxying-api-requests-in-development/">this section of the Create React App docs</a>

 If you already have a React app built, just rename your React app project folder "client" and replace the client folder with it, and if you are planning to set up a backend or already have a backend, make sure to copy over the setupProxy.js file to your React project's src folder, and in your React project's directory, run